International Kenjun Koto Competition

 Application Period

-The application and all supported materials and fees are accepted Tuesday, August 1, 2023 through Thursday, August 31, 2023.
+The application and all supported materials and fees are accepted Thursday, August 1 through Saturday, August 24, 2024.

 Selection Process